Scripture Reference: Matthew 13:44-46

 - Play hangman using words from today’s story (treasure, Matthew, pearl, merchant, etc.)

-- Draw a vertical line down the centre of a chalk/white board.
-Title on column with “God’s Treasures” and title the other “Man’s Treasures”.
+- Draw a vertical line down the centre of a chalk/whiteboard.
+Title one column with “God’s Treasures” and title the other “Man’s Treasures”.
 Ask the children to help you think of items to write in each column.
 Discuss the value of each.
 Read Matthew 6:19-21.
 This application idea is called Drawing Contrasts.

 - Write “God is MY Treasure” at the top of a poster board or large piece of paper.
 Bring catalogues, magazines, real estate ads and automobile ads to class and let the children cut out pictures of valuable things.
 Glue all of the pictures onto the poster.
 Discuss as you work.